localz/jokes/README.md

 * As a doctor, I never make a joke about an unvaccinated baby.
 But let me give it a shot.

 * My friend David lost his ID.
 Now he's just Dav.

+* Son: Can i watch the TV, dad ?
+Dad: Yes son but don't turn it on.